ohuji/Cards-Monsters/README.md

 - Augmented reality features can only be used on a physical android phone and not on emulator

-- Configure your android mobile phone for dev usage.
-More info on: [Run apps on a hardware device](https://developer.android.com/studio/run/device)
+- Configure your android mobile phone for dev usage, More info on: [Run apps on a hardware device](https://developer.android.com/studio/run/device)

 - Choose your device instead of emulator